-All students applying for admission to VCDMA programs are required to demonstrate their skills via a successful portfolio that highlights 10 (or more) examples of artwork; design, illustration, drawing, sculpture, digital art/graphics, photography and painting.
-This should be submitted via a CD-ROM or DVD-ROM; 72 dpi, 300 pixels wide and saved/labled in JPEG format.
+All students applying for admission to VCDMA programs are expected to demonstrate their skills via a portfolio.
+The portfolio should highlight 10 or more examples of examples of professional quality and mostly foundation artwork, or traditional art/media: design, illustration, drawing, sculpture, if possible, some samples digital art/graphics, video, photography and painting.

+A demonstration or execution of the elements and principles of art/ design is highly suggested.
+This should be submitted via a CD- ROM or DVD-ROM; 72 dpi, 300 pixels wide and saved/labeled in JPEG format.
 A brief, typed list of works including title (if applicable), medium, date and dimensions should accompany portfolio.
 Work should be labeled with title, brief description, medium, and dimensions.
+PLEASE REFER TO ART/VCDMA PORTFOLIO TIPS available online or you may obtain from Program Coordinator or Academic Advisor.